Day of Affirmation Address: Summary

 Kennedy's approach to talking to South Africans was the discourse of America's own history.
 He opened the address by employing misdirection, one of his favorite oratorical devices:

 This drew laughter and applause from the audience.
 After thanking the student union for the invitation to speak, Kennedy discussed individual liberty, apartheid, communism, and the need for civil rights.
 He emphasizes inclusiveness, individual action, and the importance of youth involvement in society.
 At the climax, he lists four "dangers" that would obstruct the goals of civil rights, equality, and justice.
 The first is futility, "the belief there is nothing one man or one woman can do against the enormous array of the world's ills."
 Kennedy counters this idea, stating:

 The notable phrase "ripple of hope" came shortly thereafter:

 The second danger was expediency, the idea "that hopes and beliefs must bend before immediate necessities."
 Kennedy maintained, "that there is no basic inconsistency between ideals and realistic possibilities - no separation between the deepest desires of heart and of mind and the rational application of human effort to human problems."
 The third danger was timidity.
 He said, "Moral courage is a rarer commodity than bravery in battle or great intelligence.
 Yet it is the one essential, vital quality for those who seek to change the world which yields most painfully to change."
 The fourth and final danger, comfort, "the temptation to follow the easy and familiar path of personal ambition and financial success so grandly spread before those who have the privilege of an education."
 He said that the current generation could not accept comfort as an option:

 Kennedy finished his speech by quoting John F. Kennedy's inaugural address:

 Aftermath

 Remainder of trip

-The last day of the trip took place in Johannesburg with numerous meetings and a Soweto tour..
+The last day of the trip took place in Johannesburg with numerous meetings and a Soweto tour.
 In the morning he met with Albert Lutuli, an anti-Apartheid activist that had been banned from political work and press coverage.
-From the roof of his car in Soweto, Kennedy gave the crowd the first news they had heard of Lutli in over five years.
+From the roof of his car in Soweto, Kennedy gave the crowd the first news they had heard of Lutuli in over five years.